kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

    (this is left to Buffered I/O and Text I/O, described later in this page).

-   In addition to the attributes and methods from :class:`IOBase`, RawIOBase provides the following methods:
+   In addition to the attributes and methods from :class:`IOBase`, :class:`RawIOBase` provides the following methods:

-   .. method:: read(n=-1)
+   .. method:: read(size=-1)

-      Read up to *n* bytes from the object and return them.
-As a convenience, if *n* is unspecified or -1, :meth:`readall` is called.
+      Read up to *size* bytes from the object and return them.
+As a convenience, if *size* is unspecified or -1, :meth:`readall` is called.
 Otherwise, only one system call is ever made.
-Fewer than *n* bytes may be returned if the operating system call returns fewer than *n* bytes.
+Fewer than *size* bytes may be returned if the operating system call returns fewer than *size* bytes.

-      If 0 bytes are returned, and *n* was not 0, this indicates end of file.
+      If 0 bytes are returned, and *size* was not 0, this indicates end of file.
       If the object is in non-blocking mode and no bytes are available, ``None`` is returned.